zoeyingz/GetingAndCleaningData/README.md

+Read me: how all of the scripts work and how they are connected

 This is the tidy data, which got all the the mean and standard deviation for each measurement (including test and training)